Solar heating systems are classified as “active” or “passive” solar heating systems, or a combination of both. We will first look at active systems.

 Active solar heating systems are comprised of collectors, a distribution system, and a storage device.

-Instructions: Place your cursor over the numbers below to find out more about the main components of an active solar heating system.
+Instructions: Click on the hot spots in the image below to find out more about the main components of an active solar heating system.

 Active solar heating systems operate as follows: